- Written by Dr.Mehmet Demircioglu

 Repeated dizziness, fainting, chest symptoms, or severe weakness should not be managed by waiting alone in a hotel room.
 Ask the clinic who should assess you and whether local emergency help is needed.

-Poor sleep, pain, and panic can create similar symptoms
+Poor sleep, pain, or panic can feel similar

 That said, anxiety is a diagnosis of exclusion when the symptom is strong.
-Chest pressure, fainting, shortness of breath, heavy bleeding, or repeated vomiting should be checked medically before everyone decides it was only fear.
+Chest pressure, fainting, shortness of breath, heavy bleeding, weakness on one side, confusion, injury, or repeated vomiting should be checked medically before everyone decides it was only fear.

 If you know you become very anxious before medical procedures, bring it up early.
 The answer may be better explanation, slower transitions, food and hydration planning, a support person, or a safer monitoring plan.
 It should not be hidden until you feel unwell.